informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v2.md

 Click the `Strength` field to choose from *uncertain*, *present*, and *not detected*.

-## 9. Stages/Timing for Human Organoid Specimens
+## 9. Documenting Stages for Human Organoids

 Documenting the organoid development stages ensures data uniformity and comprehension.